 On Tuesday, 4/23, it was time to say good to everyone in Marshfield and head up to Thunder Bay.
 It was a cold morning and I had a decent amount of driving to do.
 I stopped a Kwik Trip along the way and got breakfast.

 I made it to Northern Minnesota.
-Since I had been busy the whole trip, Victoria and I hadn’t talked on the phone much.
+Since I had been busy the whole time Victoria and I hadn't talked on the phone much.
 On her lunch break she called me.
-Due to such limited reception, I stopped at a marina where I knew I’d have some cell phone reception.
+Due to such limited reception, I stopped at a marina where I knew I'd have some cell phone reception.

 I then continued driving until I got to Grand Portage.
 I filled up there and made my way to the Canadian border.